Search

 Learn How Air Brakes Work Yourself

 If that sounds complicated, don’t worry.
-UTI’s Diesel program has an entire course on Diesel Truck Brake Systems & Chassis.
+UTI’s Diesel Technology program has an entire course on brakes.
 Students learn how truck brakes operate and the proper service and maintenance of the components.

-You don’t have to have any prior experience to master subjects like air brakes at UTI.
-There are many graduates who entered the diesel program as complete beginners and leave ready to tackle entry-level diesel technician jobs.1
+You don’t have to have any prior experience to develop skills in subjects like air brakes at UTI.
+Many graduates entered the diesel program as complete beginners and left ready to tackle entry-level diesel technician jobs.1

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.